Volplayed/friendly-rpg-game/README.md

     - `Crit Chance`
     - `Drop Chance` (chance to drop an item)
     - `List of items`
+        > You can add items to this list to make this enemy drop them.
+        > Please note that each enemy except bosses must have at least one item in this list.
 - If enemy is a boss check `is boss` value.
+    > Bosses appear only in the end of the game.
 - Add enemy object to `Enemies` list in `EnemyList` prefab.
     > If enemy is a boss add it to `Bosses` list in `EnemyList` prefab.